gbif/dwc-dp/darwin-core-data-package-guide.md

     {:.alert .alert-info}
     (non-normative) By verbosely including the `schema`, a descriptor does not rely on externally hosted files (except for the DwC-DP profile) to describe the data it represents.

 7. A DwC-DP table MAY have additional properties.
-This includes those defined by the Data Package specification (e.g. `bytes`, `hash`) or custom properties.
+This includes those defined by the [Data Resource specification][data-resource] (e.g. `bytes`, `hash`) or custom properties.

 #### 3.3.3 Other resources